Slowly rotating Tolman VII solution: Abstract

 \section{Abstract}

 We present a model of a slowly rotating Tolman VII (T-VII) fluid sphere, at second order in the angular velocity.
-The structure of this configuration is obtained by integrating the Hartle-Thorne equations for slowly rotating relativistic masses.
-We model a sequence in adiabatic and quasi-stationary contraction, by varying the tenuity parameter $R/\Rs$, where $R$ is the radius of the configuration and $\Rs$ is its Schwarzschild radius.
+The structure of this configuration is obtained by integrating numerically the Hartle-Thorne equations for slowly rotating relativistic masses.
+We consider a sequence of models where we vary the parameter $R/\Rs$, where $R$ is the radius of the configuration and $\Rs$ is its Schwarzschild radius, representing an adiabatic and quasi-stationary contraction by progressively reducing the radius while keeping the angular momentum and gravitational mass constant.
 We determined the moment of inertia $I$, mass quadrupole moment $Q$, and the ellipticity $\varepsilon$, for various configurations.
-Similar to previous results for Maclaurin and polytropic spheroids, in slow rotation, we found a change in the behaviour of the ellipticity when the tenuity reaches a certain critical value.
-We compared our results of $I$ and $Q$ for the T-VII model with those predicted by the universal fittings proposed for realistic neutron stars.
-For the relevant range of compactness, we found that relative errors are within $10\%$, thus suggesting the T-VII solution as a very good approximation for the description of the interior of neutron stars.
+Similarly to previous results for Maclaurin and polytropic spheroids, in slow rotation, we found a change in the behaviour of the ellipticity when $R/\Rs$ reaches a certain critical value.
+Based on our analysis for the T-VII solution, we found variations of $\mathcal{O}(10\%)$ in the $I-\mathcal{C}$ and $Q-\mathcal{C}$ relations, and $\mathcal{O}(1\%)$ variation in the $I-Q$ relation, with respect to the universal fittings proposed for realistic neutron stars.
+Our results suggest that the T-VII solution can be considered a rather good approximation for the description of the interior of neutron stars.

 {\it Keywords\/}: neutron stars, analytical solution, slow rotation, Hartle-Thorne metric.